raynald/Notiz/teori.md

  overtaking distance x 3 = clear stretch needed for overtaking

+ You must give way to buses at bus stops signalling to pull out when the speed limit is *60 km/h* or lower.

 ## 8.4 Driving in the dark
 - Limitations of the eye
  * bright to dark, 30 minutes
 - Blinding
 - Use of lights when driving in the dark
- * switch when distance 200-300 meters
+ * switch to dipped beam light when distance 200-300 meters
 - Overtaking in the dark

 ## 8.5 Tunnels